Everyone has a story to tell.

-Up until late 2012, all of our trips had been funded with savings.
+Up until late 2012, all of our trips had been funded with our savings.

 So we knew we had to find another solution.
 A solution that would allow us to travel AND make money.

-As neither of us had any skills that we could use to make money online, teaching English in Thailand seemed like our only viable option.
+As neither of us had any skills or experience when it came to making money online, teaching English in Thailand seemed like our only viable option.